 The Coin Change Problem is significant for several reasons:

-1. Real-world applications: It has practical applications in various fields, including financial systems, vending machines, and currency exchange algorithms.
+Real-world applications: It has practical applications in various fields, including financial systems, vending machines, currency exchange algorithms, and making change in retail transactions.

-2. Algorithmic thinking: It’s an excellent exercise in dynamic programming, teaching you how to break down complex problems into smaller, manageable subproblems.
+Algorithmic thinking: It’s an excellent exercise in dynamic programming, teaching you how to break down complex problems into smaller, manageable subproblems and identify optimal substructure.

 Understanding the Problem

-Before we dive into solutions, let’s break down the problem statement:
+Before we dive into solutions, let’s clearly define the problem:

 1. Recursive Solution (Brute Force)